 Typically, we all encounter similar transition points in our life.
 Many of these major transitions arise as we move into adulthood, which is also where we see a lot of our patients struggle with their autism.
 However, these transition points also occur in children, and older adults.
 For adults, marriage or work-place challenges often occur at these times.

-At The Center for Psychological Health, we help patients with autism no matter where they’re at in their life journey.
+At The Center for Family and Lifespan Development and The Center for Psychological Health, we help patients with autism no matter where they’re at in their life journey.
 We empower our patients to face their challenges, build rewarding relationships, and live inspiring lives.

 What is Autism?

 Autism is a neuro-developmental disorder.
 That means autism affects the brain and how a person psychologically develops.

 The rate of autism spectrum disorder has increased by ten times over the last 40 years.
 According to the Center for Disease Control (CDC), 1 in 45 American children at the age of 8 have autism (CDC, 2015), and research suggests that autism is five times more common among males than females.

 The CDC estimates that 1 out of 42 males and 1 out of 189 females are diagnosed with Autism in the United States alone.